-This is the fifth and final blog in a series which focuses on the subtle psychological processes involved in taking control of yourself, your health, wellness, and your life.
+Being able to manage and minimise stress’s impact on your health is so important when you’re or a loved one is living with the impact of a challenging illness or injury.
+I’ve been sharing hints and tips on how you do this across several blogs and this is the fifth and final one in this series.
+They blog focus on the subtle psychological processes involved in taking control of yourself, your health, wellness, and your life.
 You can read the previous four blogs here:

 - The illusion that you control your body a 100% – What we can control and influence regarding our bodies